NativeScript/NativeScript-NEXT-Workshop/labs/Lab-3/readme.md

 ## The Lab

+The lab is divided into few sections:
+* Steps 1-10 will take you through an excersise of converting create-meme page to use MVVM, by moving the app logic from `create-meme.js` to `View-model.js`.
+The purpose of this excersise is to show you how you can migrate from one approach (app logic mixed with view's code-behind) to the other (app logic in the ViewModel) and to show you how a ViewModel should be strucutred.
+* Step 11 shows you how a ViewModel looks when implemented in TypeScript.
+TypeScript is a great language that can speed up and simplyfy the process building JavaScript modules.
+The best thing is that TypeScript compiles into JavaScript, so you are never missing out.
+* Steps 12-17 show you how to add app usage Analytics to your app, so that you could see how often/which features people use.

-### Step #0 - Examine the ViewModel of the Create Meme page
+### Step #0.1- Examine the ViewModel of the Create Meme page
-Go to app->components->create-meme folder and open "view-model.js" file Here you can see the code to create a new ViewModel
+Go to app->components->create-meme folder and open `view-model.js` file Here you can see the code to create a new ViewModel

 ```JavaScript